Benefits of Supplier Relationship Management [+How to Improve SRM System]

 A streamlined supplier network is a cost-effective one, so managing supplier relationships well can lower your overall supply chain costs.

-Supplier relationship management also involves practices such as collabourative supply chain analysis and joint demand management, which help you pinpoint cost-saving opportunities while opening discussions on removing costs from certain areas of the supply chain.
+Supplier relationship management also involves practices such as collaborative supply chain analysis and joint demand management, which help you pinpoint cost-saving opportunities while opening discussions on removing costs from certain areas of the supply chain.

 Reactive vs. strategic approach to SRM